L3SP1NK/Deployer/README.md

 ## Deployer
-Deploy your stack on a fresh machine.
+Deploy your stack on a linux machine.